A Spartan Warrior versus a Roman Legionnaire.

 It was standard practice for a noble son of Sparta to be taken away from his family at the age of eight.
 He would then be brutalized by his peers and turned into a Spartan warrior through years of exhaustive training.
 This tough-love approach is effectively a basic form of eugenics policy, only the strongest will survive and they would be expected to continue Sparta's mighty military exploits.

-By the time the young Spartan has reached the age of eighteen, he had learned to fight, to win and to die honourable like a true Spartan.
-After constant drills by their superiors, the Spartan youth had become a fine tuned killing machine ready for battle.
+By the time the young Spartan has reached the age of eighteen, he had learned to fight, to win and to die honourably like a true Spartan.
+After constant drills by their superiors, the Spartan youth had become a fine-tuned killing machine ready for battle.
 The youth would have been taught of Sparta's heroes and he was instructed never to surrender, and never back down from the fight.
 By the time his schooling was completed.
 He would have survived in the wilderness and would have killed a member of the Messenian helot slave class.
-This murder served a two fold purpose, firstly it culled the number of rebellious young slaves.
-And secondly it gave the Spartan youth a taste of bloodshed, which would accompany him until his own death.
+This murder served a two-fold purpose, firstly it culled the number of rebellious young slaves.
+And secondly, it gave the Spartan youth a taste of bloodshed, which would accompany him until his death.